 Alicia was born in Berwyn, IL and raised in San Antonio, TX.
 After four years of attending Palo Alto College in San Antonio, Alicia transferred to Stephen F. Austin State University.
 In 2002 she graduated from SFA with a Bachelor's in English and minor in Creative writing.
 As undergraduate Alicia had two poems published in the SFA Myriad.
 After graduation, Alicia went to work for an area telecommunications company, but her heart remained in SFA.
 Five years after graduating, Alicia came back to work as the secretary of the Office of Multicultural Affairs at SFA.
 After a year of working with SFA students Alicia was inspired to go back to school in pursuit of her Master's Degree.
-Alicia is now in her final year of Graduate school and will soon have her Master's Degree in English; emphasis in Non-Fiction Creative Writing.
+Alicia earned her Master's Degree in English; emphasis in Non-Fiction Creative Writing.

 As a Multicultural individual, Alicia brings a unique blend of the Hispanic Heritage and French Dutch Heritage to the OMA.
 Since beginning her work in the OMA Alicia has had the opportunity to be an advisor to the Organization of Latin Americans as well as a role model and confidant to the student that frequent the office.